JetBrains/mps-coderules/docs/content/language.md

 ### Handler

-*Handler* serves two purposes: it declares the constraints that can be used in the *head* of productions in this handler and its extensions, and it  also declares *rules*, which are, simply put, procedures applicable to specific concept and (optionally) its subconcepts.
+*Handler* serves two purposes: it declares the *constraints* that it processes, and it  also declares *rules*, which are, simply put, procedures applicable to specific concept and (optionally) its subconcepts.

+Constraints declared by a handler are public symbols that serve as its API in the following sense.
+In *head* of productions of a handler and its extensions only those constraints can be used, that were declared in this handler or any handler it extends.
+On the other hand, any constraints can be used in *body*, provided the references to constraint declarations are resolved in the usual way.

 #### Rules

-The aim of rules defined by handlers contribute constraint productions.
+The aim of rules defined by handlers is to contribute constraint productions.
 These are created with a DSL that allows mixing of productions and Java code, and can also include constraint fragments inside a production template.

 The following example is from the experimental *control flow* aspect for baseLanguage.
 It demonstrates how a production is constructed using a template.
 A template is enclosed into a pair of `%% … %%` symbols and yields constraints wrapped into special `<% … %>` brackets.
 In this particular case `write/2` constraint is optional and is only added to the body of production in case the condition is satisfied (a location corresponding to a local variable is written to only if it has an initialiser).